 - Facilitator Resources

 - About PLIX CubeSats

-Each of the three workshops is centered on one key element of spacecraft design:
+Each of the three workshops centers on one key element of spacecraft design cycle:

 See the Workshop Guides section for more details on running each of these sessions.

 By creating this series of activities, we aim to:

 - Create an environment to engage with ideas related to outer space exploration and small satellite design in a hands-on and creative way.

 - Experience the engineering and design lifecycle using low-cost and reusable materials.

 - Provide engaging methods for patrons to collect and analyze their own data.